aarikpokras/colorprint/README.md

 # colorprint
-Use languages' print functions with color
+Use languages' print functions with color (Only in command line)

 ## Usage
 ### ![C++]()